dhaffaardhana2002/Metropolis-Mania-2-Gossips/README.md

-# Metropolis-Mania-2-Gossips
-All gossips from a ps2 game "Metropolis Mania 2".
-I try to search the gossips on websites but it's not complete
+# Metropolis Mania 2 Gossips
+This all of the gossips:

+Blah blah blah